 There are a lot of blogposts about using different methods for gaining predictability and stopping the estimations.
 Look at the #NoEstimates discussion on the internet.
 I happily refer Neil Killick or Vasco Duarte.

 So, no estimates, what then?

 I wrote stories that were approximately of the same size, so we could use the story count mechanism.
-As a PO I really listened to my teams, in order for me to learn about development effort, challenges, architectural dependencies, etc. Everything that has to do with the amount of sweat and tears developers and designer put in their daily work.
+As a PO I really listened to my teams, in order for me to learn about development effort, challenges, technical debt, architectural dependencies, etc. Everything that has to do with the amount of sweat and tears developers and designers put in their daily work.
 And of course, the team and stakeholders helped slicing the stories until they were fine-grained enough.
 With this precious knowledge and help I could write same-sized stories.

 Benefits of our way of work:

 - Constant and sustainable development we could keep up indefinitely.
 My so-called marathon.

 - Short planning sessions; 30 minutes tops.
 More time left for refinement and development!